-Continuing on in the year in review series, I now take a look at my returns in 2021.
+Continuing on in the year in review series, I now take a look at my returns in 2022.
 Although this is not really important since investments are for long term and there is no point looking at returns every year, I like to review it nonetheless.
-Last year the stock market had a real crazy bull run.
-Those kind of dream runs rarely happen, so congratulations on living through one of them :).
-It does not matter which index you look at, all of them were in the green.
-So lets start by comparing my portfolio returns with some of those indices.
+Last year, the stock market contrary to its general nature, did nothing interesting really.
+It was mostly flat with the market touching the peak around January and went down to the lows in June and back up by December.
+In the end, most of the indices that I track have ended slightly higher than where they started the year.
+My corpus performed inline with the indices, nothing too high or low.
+Enough talking lets start by comparing my portfolio returns with some of those indices.

 Portfolio vs index

-For me returns don’t mean much really.
+For me, the returns don’t mean much really.
 I am more interested in volatility.
 As long as my portfolio is close to my projections with the least amount of volatility possible, I will be happy.
-If you look at the volatility (see chart below), you will notice that while all the indices moved up and down, my portfolio (while giving much lower returns), has less volatility.
+If you look at the volatility (see chart below), you will notice that my portfolio is less volatile than the rest of the indices

 That is all well and good, but the real question is how am I doing with respect to my projections?